 The Big Buds

 ‘Big Buds’ is our room set up for older babies who are toddlers and up to 2 years of age.
-There is a home corner, story/quiet corner and some small world play.
+There is a home corner, story/quiet corner, and some small world play.
 Outside on the decked verandah. the children can find soft play, painting easel, a sand table, ride-ons etc with the activities changing from week to week and day to day.
-The children enjoy stories, songs and rhymes in small groups and exploring a variety of sensory resources.
+The children enjoy stories, songs, and rhymes in small groups and exploring a variety of sensory resources.
 They will be able to choose what they wish to play with and elect to be inside or outside on the verandah.
 During the day the children go outside for play in their enclosed garden and for walks and to explore our extensive grounds and woodland areas and often bring back resources to talk about and use in their settings.

 Adjoining the Little Buds is a ‘sleep room’ with cots for the use of both rooms, and there are changing tables in the children’s toilet area.
 We maintain the ratio of 3 children to 1 adult as advised.
-Both the Little Buds and Big Buds facilities are located in our purpose built Chalet building with its fenced garden area and verandahs.
+Both the Little Buds and Big Buds facilities are located in our purpose-built Chalet building with its fenced garden area and verandahs.

 ‘Twiglets’ is the 3 to 4 year old room situated in the Main House on the ground floor adjacent to the Saplings with access to the outside patio.
 Twiglets’ is our younger 3-4year old class.
 The Twiglets room is slightly more structured as befits older children but they still have plenty of time to play with a free choice of activities and locations ie inside or outside, the sensory corner, home corner, messy play etc. The ratio of adults to staff is 1 adult to 8 children as recommended in the ‘Early Years’ guidelines.
 The Twiglets begin to know a wider selection of stories and to hear the phonic sounds in words and start to recognise rhymes in poems and nursery rhymes.
 They count and talk about shapes and numbers and other mathematical concepts when involved in activities with a play type structure.
-Some of the older Twiglets will Transition to schools of their choice at the end of the year.